 How Does Cost Segregation Work?

 Cost Segregation is a highly specialized field and we believe that only highly trained experts should perform our studies.
-The majority of Source Advisors’ team of architects, professional engineers, CPAs, MBAs and LEED certified professionals have spent between 10 and 20+ years managing Cost Segregation projects.
-Each consultant is highly trained at working with clients, gathering the necessary data, and analyzing each building to assure that we identify the maximum benefit that each taxpayer is entitled to receive.
+The majority of Source Advisors’ team of architects, professional engineers, CPAs, MBAs and LEED certified professionals have spent between 10 and 20+ years managing Cost Segregation services.
+Each cost segregation specialist is highly trained at working with clients, gathering the necessary data, and analyzing each building to assure that we identify the maximum benefit that each taxpayer is entitled to receive.

-Our Cost Segregation studies are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.
-Every basic Cost Segregation study includes the following:
+Our Cost Segregation services are designed to exceed the IRS’ Cost Segregation Audit Techniques Guide’s Chapter 4-Principal Elements of a Quality Cost Segregation Study and Report.
+Every basic Cost Segregation service includes the following: